 I quickly outgrew iTools (Apple’s WYSIWYG webpage creation tool at the time), yet the prospect of hand coding a site using a text editor (SimpleText) was still a little daunting.
 A coworker with friends in the web design industry told me that she had heard good things about Macromedia (now Adobe) Dreamweaver.
 So I bought the software and built my first real site by trial and error, reading everything I could about web design along the way, and loving every minute of it.

-By today’s standards the code under the hood of my first site was disastrous, but I was online, Baby, and there was no looking back.
+By today’s standards the code under the hood of my first site was disastrous, but I was online, by gosh, and there was no looking back.

 Rumblings of change

 At some point along the way I began to see another opportunity emerge: a potential new career path.
 “If I can build a website for myself,” I thought, “I can build websites for other people, and make a better living doing something I enjoy.”
 The barriers to entry seemed relatively low: I wouldn’t need to go to the equivalent of law school or medical school in order to build a legitimate web design practice.
-I discovered websites like A List Apart (ALA) that published free (and priceless) articles that helped me to learn the art, the science, and the trade of web design.
-ALA was founded by Jeffrey Zeldman, a pioneer of publishing on the web and the preeminent champion of Web Standards.
+I discovered websites like A List Apart that published free (and priceless) articles that helped me to learn the art, the science, and the trade of web design.

-In and of itself, this course of self study probably would have sufficed, but in order to gain more in-depth technical knowledge, build professional credibility, and academically affirm what I was already learning on my own, I entered and completed a Master CIW Designer professional certification program at STCC, worked an internship, scored a couple of freelance gigs, landed my first real design job, then the rest was history.
+In and of itself, this course of self study probably would have sufficed, but in order to gain more in-depth technical knowledge, build professional credibility, and academically affirm what I was already learning on my own, I completed a Master CIW Designer professional certification program at Springfield Technical Community College.
+After that, I worked as an intern, scored a couple of freelance gigs, landed my first real design job, and then my design and technology career unfolded.

-Consequently, at some point during the early aughts my site entered its adolescence (or was it extended childhood?) with an awkward multiple identity: fine art portfolio, aspiring mural painting business, and web design business, all lumped together under the label of Creative Services.
-My accountant assured me that it made sense on paper, but I struggled for several years with the breadth of the endeavor.
+Consequently, at some point during the early years of the 21st century my site entered its adolescence with an awkward multiple identity: fine art portfolio, aspiring mural painting business, and web design business, all lumped together under the label of Creative Services.
+My accountant assured me that it made sense on paper and at one point I was even slightly profitable, but I struggled for several years with the breadth of the endeavor.
 While such diverse Creative Services may be an apt metaphor for my oeuvre—the spirit of my life’s work—it did not make for the most cogent business model, and ultimately proved to be unsustainable.
-So I contented myself with my role as an in-house web designer, which it turns out is not a bad place to be.
+So I contented myself with a stable role as an in-house designer with a company, which it turns out is not a bad place to be.

 To blog or not to blog?
 That was the question.

-Later I blogged in fits and starts (briefly in 2003, and again from 2007-2009), but ultimately scrapped those projects while I still had some water left in the proverbial well.
-Both my personal and professional life were in flux, so I choose a handful of priorities to receive the lion’s share of my attention.
+Later I blogged in fits and starts (briefly in 2003, and again from 2007-2009), but ultimately scrapped those projects.
+Both my personal and professional life were in flux, so I chose to focus on other projects.
 I needed to put writing on the back burner for a while, but I pledged to resume the practice when it fit more comfortably into my life.
-I wasn’t finding my public Voice then, and that was OK.
+I wasn’t finding my public voice at that time, and that was OK.
 It was the right battle, but at the wrong time.

 Nor did I fully comprehended the scale of the Web—the fact that I wouldn’t be writing for just myself, friends, family, and business associates, but potentially for a worldwide audience.
 The responsibility of having such a global voice was intimidating.
-Would my small town musings seem petty on this big important world stage?
+Would my small town musings seem petty on the big important world stage?
 How would I forge a connection?
 How would I keep trolls and stalkers at bay?
-How would I avoid being perceived as one?
-Already I’d had mixed success in attempting to befriend my heroes online.
-I had only experienced real-world rejection up to that point; would I be able to handle a whole new flood of potential rejection on a worldwide scale?

 And then there were the technical considerations of blogging.
 At the time, I had not yet experienced the joys (and the heartaches) of wrangling with content management systems (CMSs), so I wasn’t quite ready to redevelop my site using one of these platforms.
 Needless to say, manually managing a growing body of content became laborious.